The Chirotropical Grassmannian: Computing Dressians and Chirotropical Dressians

-The \Cref{algorithm-chi} computes the rays and the maximal cones of the chirotropical Dressian $\Dr^\chi(k,n)$.
+\Cref{algorithm-chi} computes the rays and the maximal cones of the chirotropical Dressian $\Dr^\chi(k,n)$.
 The input data is the list of rays of the full Dressian, together with a subroutine which checks every equation of the chirotropical Dressian and a subroutine which computes the maximal cliques of a given graph.
 The procedure starts by selecting the rays of $\Dr^\chi(k,n)$ among the rays of $\Dr(k,n)$.
-This is done simply by checking which rays satisfy the \Cref{eqn:min+min-2} for every 3-term Plücker relation $g \in P_{k,n}$.
+This is done simply by checking which rays satisfy \Cref{eqn:min+min-2} for every 3-term Plücker relation $g \in P_{k,n}$.
 Then, it constructs a list of $\chi$-compatible pairs.
 These are pairs of rays of $\Dr^\chi(k,n)$ whose sum belongs still to $\Dr^\chi(k,n)$.
 This is equivalent to taking the vector associated to the common refinement of the matroid subdivisions induced by the two $\chi$-tropical rays.
 Afterwards, the algorithm constructs a graph $G^\chi$ with vertex set the list of chirotropical rays and edges the collection of $\chi$-compatible rays of $\Dr^\chi(k,n)$.
-The facets of $\Dr^\chi(k,n)$, i.e.\ the maximal faces, are determined by the maximal cliques of $G^\chi$.
+The facets of $\Dr^\chi(k,n)$, i.e.\ the maximal cones, are determined by the maximal cliques of $G^\chi$.
 The fact that every facet of $\Dr^\chi(k,n)$ is of this form is due to \Cref{lem: full chirotropical dressian cliques}.
 At the level of $\chi$-tropical Plücker vectors, these are collections of chirotropical rays which are pairwise $\chi$-compatible and maximal with respect to inclusion.

-\begin{remark} As in the case of the full Dressian, the output of \Cref{algorithm-chi} can be used to compute the other faces of $\Dr^\chi(k,n)$.
-These are determined by intersecting pairs of facets (by taking the common collection of rays among their generators), then each pair of facets with another facet, and so on.
-In our computations we realized that actually, in order to get the lower dimensional faces, only pairwise intersections of facets are needed.
+\begin{remark} As in the case of the full Dressian, the output of \Cref{algorithm-chi} can be used to compute the lower-dimensional cones of $\Dr^\chi(k,n)$.
+These are determined by intersecting pairs of maximal cones (by taking the common collection of rays among their generators), then each pair of maximal cones with another maximal cone, and so on.
+In our computations we realized that actually, in order to get the lower dimensional cones, only pairwise intersections of maximal cones are needed.
 This is summarized in the next section in \Cref{thm:grassmannian2determined}. \end{remark}